top of page

 CFS/ME

-I run a nine week "introduction to print-making" course tailored to people suffering from a neuro-immune condition like Chronic Fatigue Syndrome/ME, Fibromyalgia or Long Covid.
+We run a nine week "introduction to printmaking" course tailored to people suffering from a neuro-immune condition like Chronic Fatigue Syndrome/ME, Fibromyalgia or Long Covid.

 There’s printmaking support on hand to help you develop your creative practise, and a supportive, welcoming vibe.
-The sessions are £15 but if money is an impediment to your taking part we can make a plan.
+There is a small charge for each session but if money is an impediment to your taking part we can make a plan.

 The Hope Press Story